Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-WebServer-Agent-Examples/httpd/README.md

 **Note**: the Dynatrace Web Server Agent (master agent) process inside `dynatrace/wsagent` is tightly coupled to the web server modules (slave agents) which are loaded into web server processes.
 Due to high latency sensitivity, these counterparts must always run on the same host.

-## Installing Dynatrace
+## How to install Dynatrace?

-If you do not have Dynatrace installed already, you could quickly bring up a Dockerized Dynatrace installation by using the enclosed [Docker Compose](https://docs.docker.com/compose/) file `docker-compose-dynatrace.yml` like so:
+If you do not have Dynatrace installed already, you can quickly bring up an entire Dockerized Dynatrace environment by using [Docker Compose](https://docs.docker.com/compose/) with the [provided `docker-compose.yml` file](https://github.com/dynaTrace/Dynatrace-Docker/blob/master/docker-compose.yml) like so:

 ```
 DT_COLLECTOR_NAME=dtcollector \
 DT_SERVER_NAME=dtserver \
 DT_SERVER_LICENSE_KEY_FILE_URL=http://repo.internal/dtlicense.key \
 DT_WSAGENT_NAME=dtwsagent \
-docker-compose -f docker-compose-dynatrace.yml up
+docker-compose up
 ```

-The example runs an instance of type `dynatrace/server`.
+**Note**: the example runs an instance of type `dynatrace/server`.
 This image has been designed to run in low-traffic, resource-constrained **demo and trial environments**.
 Dynatrace does not support its use in production or pre-production grade environments of any kind.

 ### Licensing

 In the example above, you have to let `DT_SERVER_LICENSE_KEY_FILE_URL` point to a valid Dynatrace License Key file.
 If you don't have a license yet, you can [obtain a Dynatrace Free Trial License here](http://bit.ly/dttrial-docker-github).
-And, you don't need to have your license file hosted by a server: if you are running on a developer machine, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it from your command line via `nc -l 80 < dtlicense.key`.
+However, you don't need to have your license file hosted by a server: if you can run a console, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it for you via `nc -l 80 < dtlicense.key`.

-## Instrumenting a Dockerized Apache HTTPD Process
+## How to instrument a Dockerized Apache HTTPD process?

 With the Dynatrace Web Server Agent running in Docker, using the `dynatrace/wsagent` image, we can now easily instrument a web server process without having to alter that process' Docker image.
 Instead, we manipulate its runtime environment by: